SeunginLyu/SoftSys-daalloc/reports/report.md

 Matthew Beaudouin, Seungin Lyu, Adam Novotny

 ## A dynamically sized array for C.
+Our main goal throughout this project was to rewrite existing functionality in an impractical an over-engineered way as a learning experience.
+As a result, we put a large emphasis on our workflow, and prioritized avoiding existing functionality (such as malloc) over a broad set of features.
 For this project, we made three interconnected applications.
-We implemented a dynamically sized vector `shvector`, running on a custom implementation of malloc called `shmalloc`.
+We implemented a dynamically sized vector `shvector`, running on a custom implementation of malloc called `shvalloc`.
 To show off the power of these tools we created `shchgrp`, an application that runs multiple regexes on a file and outputs the matches in separate lists.
-All of these are functional and we have learned a lot from creating them.
+We used the 'sh' prefix to indicate our spirit of unnecessary(perhaps sh-itty) re-engineering attempts.
+All of these work, and writing them has improved our understanding of C at a low level (memory allocation), API design (to make the applications generalized while talking nicely to each other), and improved our ability to write C.

-#### Learning Goals
+### Learning Goals

-- [x]Learn how to implement dynamic arrays from a low-level perspective
+- Learn how to implement dynamic arrays from a low-level perspective
-- [x]Learn how malloc assigns system memory
+- Learn how malloc assigns system memory
-- [x]Learn how to design an effective library API
+- Learn how to design an effective library API
-- [x]Learn how to do testing and CI for a C codebase
+- Learn how to do testing and CI for a C codebase

 We have made significant progress towards meeting these goals, as demonstrated in our final project status section.

+## Project Workflow
+We did most of our work together through pair programming.
+We often used the Live Share extension of Visual Studio Code on Seungin's machine.
+So the commit history is not the most accurate representation of each member's contribution to this project.
+We believe the Trello board is a better source of our contribution history.
+We followed the TDD principles throughout the course of this project.
+We made sure each pull request gets at least one peer review and an approval before it gets merged to master.
+Adhering to a rather strict integration rules for a small project, we learned that such restrictions help us stay in tuned with each other's contribution and made sure everyone in the team was fully aware of the team's ongoing process.

-## Project Status (as of March 26):
+## Project Status (as of March 26, 2019):

-##### What we have done
+### What we have done

 - We have implemented our own dynamically size vector [`shvector`](https://github.com/SeunginLyu/SoftSys-daalloc/blob/master/src/shvec.c).
 - We have designed an [API](https://github.com/SeunginLyu/SoftSys-daalloc/blob/master/spec.md) for shvector.
 - We have implemented our own `malloc` called [`shvalloc`](https://github.com/SeunginLyu/SoftSys-daalloc/blob/master/src/shvalloc.c) after following a [tutorial](https://danluu.com/malloc-tutorial/).
 We used the TDD (Test Driven Development) framework and wrote down [tests](https://github.com/SeunginLyu/SoftSys-daalloc/blob/master/src/test_shvalloc.c) before the implementation.